uptSmart/ibc-go/docs/tutorials/01-cosmwasm/00-intro.md

 slug: /tutorials/cosmwasm/intro
 ---

+import HighlightTag from '@site/src/components/HighlightTag';
+import HighlightBox from '@site/src/components/HighlightBox';

 # Introduction

+<HighlightTag type="ibc-go" version="v7"/> <HighlightTag type="cosmwasm"/>

 This tutorial is a guide for creating IBC enabled CosmWasm smart contracts.
 It will lead you step by step, and explain relevant concepts along the way.

-import HighlightBox from '@site/src/components/HighlightBox';

 <HighlightBox type="prerequisite" title="Prerequisites">